It’s Friday! It’s Sunday! Time for the Five Minute Friday Writing Challenge. 🙂

 - Do you care only about your own interests?

-Let’s follow the Apostle Paul’s instruction:
+In Conclusion, let’s follow the Apostle Paul’s instruction:

 “Work hard to show the results of our salvation, obeying God with deep reverence and fear.”
 Philippians 2:12